Scholarly Editing: The Annual of the Association for Documentary Editing

 2021 Call for Contributions Image: photograph of the vellum manuscript for the Constitution of Vermont.
 Wikimedia Commons contributors, "File:VtConstitution.png," Wikimedia Commons, the free media repository.

 2012 – 2017 Archive Image: Snail woodcut by Dora Carrington, appearing at the end of the Hogarth Press 1917 version of Virginia Woolf's "The Mark on the Wall."

-The editors in chief invite submissions for the 2021 publication of Scholarly Editing, Issue 39.
-We welcome essays on the theory, practice, and pedagogy of scholarly editing, reviews of print and digital editions, and small-scale editions of understudied authors and texts that reflect our diverse and multifaceted cultural heritage.
+The editorial team invites contributions for the 2022 publication of Scholarly Editing, Issue 40.
+We welcome transcripts of conversations and interviews between recovery practitioners; essays on the theory, practice, and pedagogy of recovery; reviews of print and digital editions, digital humanities projects, and the digital tools that enhance recovery; and small-scale editions of the understudied authors, texts, and documents that reflect our diverse and multifaceted cultural heritage.

 Call for Editors